 Here is a general outline for installing fonts in a personal directory:

-The principal downside of this is that if a new font is installed in the system directories (e.g., via tlmgr update), those map entries will not be installed.
+Warning again: the principal downside of this is that if a new font is installed in the system directories (e.g., via tlmgr update), those map entries will not be installed.
 You yourself have to rerun updmap when new font packages are installed.
+Running updmap-sys is now a no-op.

 Good luck.
 If you have technical questions or problems with installing fonts, please try writing email@example.com.
 For corrections to this web page, contact the TUG webmaster (link below).